King's Buildings Campus

 You will spend between half and two thirds of your time on mathematics.
 You will take compulsory courses in pure mathematics, extending your knowledge of calculus, probability and analysis, and will be introduced to the abstract ideas of group theory.
 Other topics include statistics and applied mathematics.

-From this year onwards you can use the Maths Hub, our student-run facility that is both a social centre and a work space.
+From this year onwards you can use the Maths Hub, the student-run facility that is both a social centre and a work space.

 Year 3